cmb69/slideshow_xh/README.md

 You can translate the character strings to your own language, if there is no appropriate language file available, or customize them according to your needs.

+The look of Slideshow_XH can be customized under `Stylesheet`.

 ## Usage